 As the president and chef-proprietor of a thriving catering and event planning company, Dondis wears many hats.
 He has traveled to the Bahamas, Florida, Washington DC, and New York City to cater some noted high-profile events.
 Joel even trained Princess Margaret's chef at her home on the island of Mystique in the Lower Grenadines.
 An average day might find him working on company finances, marketing and business development, mentoring new staff, talking with clients or creating new recipes.

 If you're creative, love cooking, enjoy working with people and have a strong entrepreneurial drive - catering could be a good profession for you.
 So, what should you do if this sounds like a viable career option?
 Several caterers, Dondis included, believe that a combination of formal training and practical experience work well.
 Dondis particularly stresses the importance of business classes.
 Running a catering company is very much like running a restaurant or any other kind of business.
 A strong background in business administration can only enhance your ability to handle the myriad of responsibilities that come your way.
 Caterers debate who offers the best apprenticeship or internship opportunities.
 For some, Europe is where you want to be.
 For others, the U.S. is just fine.
 No matter where you choose, find a setting where you can be comfortable so that you'll be open to gaining valuable practical experience.

-For more information on catering and related topics, check out the links on the next page.
+For more information on catering and related topics, check out the links below.